MunityUK/munity-saas/README.md

    simply called `.env`.
 2. Fill in the empty environment variables with whatever values you choose.

+Remain in this `code` directory for the subsequent steps.

 ### 2. Install project dependencies

-Still in the `code` directory, run the following to install project dependencies:
+Run the following to install project dependencies:

 ```
 npm install